mvfolino68/pathway-viz/docs/widgets.md

 ## Layout Control

 Widgets appear in the order you create them.
-Currently, StreamViz uses a responsive grid layout automatically.
+Currently, PathwayViz uses a responsive grid layout automatically.

 ```python
 # These appear in order: left to right, top to bottom